RedHatQE/firewatch/docs/cli_usage_guide.md

 Usage: firewatch report [OPTIONS]

 Options:
-  --report-success              If set, firewatch will create a Jira story in
-                                the default Jira project and default Jira epic reporting the success.
-The story will be closed immediately.
   --keep-job-dir                If set, firewatch will not delete the job
                                 directory (/tmp/12345) that is created to hold logs and results for a job following